Arribas López, Joaquín Vicente

 As the leader of a multicenter research team, Dr. Arribas' research interests center on HER2+ cancers and senescence's role in cancer onset and metastasis, with a primary focus on breast cancer.

 More specifically, the research activities conducted by his team are:

 - Develop novel therapeutic strategies to treat breast and pancreatic cancer.

 - Evaluate anticancer treatments (including immune redirection) in patient-derived cancer xenografts and identify resistance mechanisms to current therapies.

 - Develop and characterize CAR-T cell-based therapies against tumor-specific antigens in preclinical models.

-- Characterization of the role of premature senescence in breast cancer progression and treatment.
+- Characterize cellular senescence's role in breast cancer progression and treatment.